-Beginning in the 2013-2014 academic year, when Extended Residence is eliminated, students who have not completed their Ph.D.s after the elapse of twelve years will no longer be allowed to register in their degree programs.
+Students who have not completed their Ph.D. after the elapse of twelve years will not be allowed to register in their degree programs (see paragraph below for SSA students).
 Students will, however, still be allowed to graduate past the twelfth year with their department and school or division's permission.
-Those students removed from their programs at the end of the twelfth year who go on to complete their dissertations will be allowed to petition their departments to graduate.
+Those students removed from their programs at the end of the twelfth year that go on to complete their dissertations will be allowed to petition their departments to graduate.
 If the department accepts the dissertation and certifies that the student can demonstrate current knowledge of their field, the student will then be required to pay a graduation fee in the quarter they plan to graduate.
 Each department can define acceptable means of determining current knowledge.
-In order to ensure as few students as possible find themselves removed from their programs at the end of the twelfth year, students at the beginning of the tenth year of their programs will be required to submit a degree completion plan, endorsed by their dissertation chair, to their departments and deans of students.
+In order to ensure as few students as possible find themselves removed from their programs at the end of the twelfth year, students at the beginning of the tenth year of their programs will be required to submit a degree completion plan, endorsed by their dissertation chair, to their departments and Deans of Students.